trufflesuite/trufflesuite.com/public/docs/advanced/truffle-with-metamask.md

 * To install MetaMask for FireFox, go to the [Firefox Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/ether-metamask/) and click the **Add to Firefox** button.

-## Using MetaMask with Truffle Develop

-Truffle Develop runs an in-memory blockchain that is used for testing purposes.
-It runs on `localhost:9545`.

 With our front-end ready to be used and MetaMask installed, we're ready to see our dapp in all its glory.

-Before diving in though, we'll need to make sure we're checking for MetaMask's `web3` instance and the extension itself is configured properly with Truffle Develop.
+## Using MetaMask with Ganache

+[Ganache](/ganache) is a graphical application that runs a blockchain that can be used for testing purposes.
+It runs on `localhost:7545`.

 ### Detecting MetaMask's web3 injection

+Before diving in, we'll need to make sure the dapp is checking for MetaMask's `web3` instance and that the extension itself is configured properly with Ganache.

 MetaMask injects its own `web3` instance, so we'll want to make sure we're checking for that.
 After the window has loaded perform the following check: